aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M02-Unit 7 Create a Virtual WAN by using Azure Portal.md

 + Task 1: Create a Virtual WAN
 + Task 2: Create a hub by using Azure Portal
-+ Task 3: Connect a VNet to the Virtual Hub
++ Task 3: Create a Vnet and connect it to the Virtual Hub

 ## Task 1: Create a Virtual WAN